NirantK/awesome-project-ideas/README.md

 **Hey @NirantK, something is wrong here!** Yikes, I am sorry.
 Please tell me by raising a [Github issue](https://github.com/NirantK/awesome-project-ideas/issues).
 I'll try to fix it as soon as possible.

 ### Queries?
-[Nirant Kasliwal](http://www.linkedin.com/in/nirant) compiled the ideas in this repository.
-Find him on [Twitter](http:/www.twitter.com/NirantK) or [Linkedin](http://www.linkedin.com/in/nirant)
+[Nirant Kasliwal](http://www.linkedin.com/in/nirant) compiled the ideas in this repository Find him on [Twitter](http:/www.twitter.com/NirantK) or [Linkedin](http://www.linkedin.com/in/nirant)